Automattic/wordpress-activitypub/readme.txt

 For reasons of data protection, it is not possible to see the followers of other users.

+== Screenshots ==

+1. The "Follow me"-Block in the Block-Editor
+2. The "Followers"-Block in the Block-Editor
+3. The "Federated Reply"-Block in the Block-Editor
+4. A "Federated Reply" in a Post
+5. A Blog-Profile on Mastodon

 == Changelog ==

 = 3.2.5 =